MStee09/BoltFreightCSP/GMAIL_APP_PASSWORD_SETUP.md

-# Gmail App Password Setup - 2 Minutes
+# Google Email Setup - 2 Minutes

 ## What You Need

-- A Gmail account (e.g., you@gmail.com)
+- A Gmail or Google Workspace account (e.g., you@gmail.com or you@company.com)
 - 2-Factor Authentication enabled (required by Google)
 - 2 minutes of your time